Overview of the JWST Advanced Deep Extragalactic Survey (JADES): Conclusions

 In detail, ten of the Medium-depth Prime NIRCam exposures were taken with NIRSpec in parallel, but the structure of JWST coordinated parallel observations is that NIRSpec is formally prime in the planning tool.
 We refer to NIRCam as prime (and NIRSpec as parallel) despite this, because the exact pointing and exposure times were being dictated by the NIRCam science goals.

 Other NIRCam pointings were taken with MIRI in parallel; these yield Deep and Medium MIRI imaging.

 The JADES NIRSpec MOS data fall into 3 tiers.
 One tier comprises two deep pointings, one scheduled early in the program and targeted without JWST imaging, the other scheduled at the end and targeted from the JADES imaging.
 These are called Deep/HST and Deep/JWST, respectively.
-Then there are two tiers of medium depth.
-One named Medium/JWST is targeted from JADES imaging, the other named Medium/HST has target selection prior to JWST imaging and is somewhat shallower.
+Then there are two tiers of medium depth, called Medium/HST and Medium/JWST for the same reason.
+Unlike the Deep pointings, Medium/HST is somewhat shallower than Medium/JWST.
 All of the NIRSpec MOS data is taken with NIRCam in parallel.

 The Medium-depth designs with both NIRCam and NIRSpec MOS are shaped heavily by a desire to take well-dithered data, with at least 6 pixel locations to provide robustness to bad pixels and the undersampled point-spread function, and to use long enough exposures to keep observatory overheads low (these concerns are easily satisfied with the Deep data).
 Hence, even this flanking data is quite deep in comparison to pre-JWST opportunities.
 Because of the full use of coordinated parallel observations, we paid particular attention to minimizing the data rate for telemetry, typically utilizing the DEEP8 readout pattern for NIRCam and SLOW readouts for MIRI.
 This kept the program to about 2 GB/hr of data volume.